MarekBillington/hau.se/README.md

 # hau.se

-When making changes, use the `/scripts/setup.sh` script to build the FE and BE and reload the docker containers
+When making changes, use the `/scripts/setup.sh` script to build the client/server and reload their related docker containers

 ## Front end - Qwik (React)